mkohli3/SER517-GroupF15/README.md

 4. Check the local port on which the web app is running in your browser and login using ASU Email ID

 5. Two options are available (Creating a new grading sheet and opening an existing one)

+6. In the /utils folder of the source code, example files for Criteria upload ```Criteria.csv``` in the first step of creating a new sheet and an example file for uploading Student details ```Students.csv``` has been provided.

-6. After grading is done, choice is available to save the grading criteria and also to export the grading sheet as a CSV file.
+7. After grading is done, choice is available to save the grading criteria and also to export the grading sheet as a CSV file.
 ### Setting Up the Server

 1. Navigate to the server directory: